 Temperatures have dropped here in London.
 I don’t mind the cold if I am wrapped up warm.
 These old English houses though are pretty to look at but completely draughty.
 I have the heating cranked up but am still feeling cold.
 The whole experience has me dreaming of our holiday on the black sand beaches in Tenerife.

 A couple of years ago, before the children started taking skiing seriously, we went to Tenerife during February half-term break.
-The average high temperature in Tenerife is in the low 70’s which is pretty good for a quick break from England.
+The average high temperature in Tenerife is in the low 70’s which is pretty good for a quick break from England for winter sun in Europe.
 The flight time is only 4 hours.

 Tenerife has black sand beaches which is the result of a volcanic basaltic coastline meeting the erosion of the sea.
 The island has over 40 miles of beach so chances are you will find a beach that you will love.